Abdulrasheed055/Data-analysis-databoard-1/README.md

-# Data-analysis-databoard-1
-📊 Dashboard Creation: Designed an interactive dashboard to visualize revenue by category, product popularity, sales trends, and top-performing cities.
+##🚀 Data Analysis Project: Sale Analysis Dashboard
+##project objective
+To analyze sales data, uncover actionable insights, and create an interactive dashboard that highlights key performance metrics, customer behaviors, and sales trends.
+The goal is to enable stakeholders to make informed, data-driven decisions to optimize sales strategies, enhance customer experience, and drive business growth.